bctclc/Collaborative-Data-Analysis-Assignment2/README.md

-# Pair Assignment 2
+# Pair Assignment
+## Interest in Electric Vehicles in the UK

-This is a repository for the pair assignment 2 in Collaborative Social Data Analysis class in Hertie School of Governance (MPP-E1180).
+This is a repository for the pair assignments in Collaborative Social Data Analysis class in Hertie School of Governance (MPP-E1180).

 ## Contributers